8 Secrets for Teaching Children With Dyslexia

-Experts agree that best practice for teaching dyslexic learners is to teach them via all their senses (multisensory teaching).
+Experts agree that best practice for teaching children with dyslexia is to teach them engaging all their senses (multisensory teaching).
 This means using visuals, motion, body movement, hands-on, and auditory elements in their learning.
-Studies have shown that dyslexic children draw from various regions in their brains while engaging in reading, so it stands to reason that using teaching approaches that stimulate various regions in the brain would ensure success for these learners.
+Studies have shown that children with dyslexia draw from various regions in their brains while engaging in reading, so it stands to reason that using teaching approaches that stimulate various regions in the brain would ensure success for these learners.